 Study Cohort

-We used the 2014 Nationwide Readmissions Database (NRD) developed by the Agency for Healthcare Research and Quality (AHRQ) Healthcare Cost and Utilization Project (HCUP), which includes data on nearly 15 million admissions from 2048 hospitals [20-22].
+We used the 2014 Nationwide Readmissions Database (NRD) developed by the Agency for Healthcare Research and Quality (AHRQ) Healthcare Cost and Utilization Project (HCUP), which includes data on nearly 15 million admissions from 2,048 hospitals [20-22].
 The NRD has the advantage of including all payers, including government and commercial insurers.
 We identified patients hospitalized for AMI, HF, and PNA.
 We created a separate cohort for each condition using strategies for identifying patients that were adopted from prior published work [8, 23].
 The cohort of index admissions for each condition was based on principal International Classification of Diseases-9 (ICD-9) diagnosis codes at discharge (e.g. in the case of AMI we used 410.xx, except for 410.x2) while excluding the following cases: (1) records with zero length of stay for AMI patients (n=4,926) per standards for constructing that cohort (as patients with AMI are unlikely to be discharged the same day); (2) patients who died in the hospital (n=13,896 for AMI, n=14,014 for HF, n=18,648 for PNA); (3) patients who left the hospital against medical advice (n=2,667 for AMI, 5,753 for HF, n=5,057 for PNA); (4) patients with hospitalizations and no 30-day follow up (i.e. discharged in December, 2014 (n=23,998 for AMI, n=44,264 for HF, n=47,523 for PNA)); (5) patients transferred to another acute care hospital (n=8,400 for AMI, n=5,393 for HF, n=4,839 for PNA); (6) patients of age < 18 years old at the time of admission (n=12 for AMI, n=409 for HF, n=28,159 for PNA); and (8) patients discharged from hospitals with less than 10 admissions (n=1,956 for AMI, n=1,221 for HF, n=418 for PNA).
+Given that such facilities (<10 admissions) are not generally considered a part of typical quality assurance or performance measurement programs for readmissions, we were not interested in these facilities.
 In circumstances where the same patient was admitted several times during the study period, we selected only the first admission.
-Flow diagrams for the cohort selection are shown in eFigure 1.
+Flow diagrams for the cohort selection are shown in SFigure 1.

 Study Variables